NoOl01/GoLog/README.md

 ## Known Issues
 - In case of a large number of requests, the log may be overwritten instead of creating a new one.

+## Planned
+- Add support for JSON format in log output

 ## Example
 ```
 package main